neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 folder, but the practicalities of running an experiment often get in the way.
-Folder organisation is low on the priority list during acquisition sessions spent managing complex equipment and experimental animals.
+Folder organisation is low on the priority list during acquisition sessions spent managing complex setups and experimental animals.

-However, the cost of small mistakes during data acquisition are high.
+However, the cost of small mistakes during data acquisition can be high.
-One misplaced character can mean sessions are missed by analysis scripts or subject identifiers duplicated.
+One misplaced character may mean sessions are missed by analysis scripts or subject identifiers duplicated.
-The best protection against such errors is automating the process through acquisition scripts—resulting in hours spent writing data-management code entirely unrelated the central research goal.
+The best protection against such errors is automating the process through acquisition scripts—resulting in hours spent writing data-management code entirely unrelated to your central research goals.

 In our previous blog post we highlighted the benefits of data standardisation for systems neuroscience, introducing the